Market & comparison education

 Section 4

-Unknowns around Reading wellness app privacy without turning it into
+Unknowns around Claim reading: wellness app privacy

 Section 5